nlopez98/SG_mitchondria_seq/README.md

-samtools_all.sh: Processes the .bam files produced in step 4 to .txt files with distribution of read lengths samtools_postprocessing.sh: Processes samtools statistics into summarized results

-Distribution.r: Collects the .txt files produced by samtools_all.sh and processes into .csv files and .png histograms concat_mito.py: Concatenates the reference genome
+samtools_all.sh: Processes the .bam files produced in step 4 to .txt files with distribution of read lengths samtools_postprocessing.sh: Processes samtools statistics into summarized results Distribution.r: Collects the .txt files produced by samtools_all.sh and processes into .csv files and .png histograms concat_mito.py: Concatenates the reference genome ramRun.sh: An example of running of the Ram tool, for removing of nuclear mitochondrial DNA (NUMT)